jidongxiao/CSCI1200-DataStructures/hws/04_yelp_businesses/README.md

 In Yelp, the "$" sign is commonly used to indicate the price range for businesses.
 It helps users quickly gauge the approximate cost of dining or using services at a particular establishment.
 There are four levels, represented by "$", "$$", "$$$", and "$$$$" respectively.
 A single "$" indicates that the business is relatively inexpensive, with prices typically ranging from low to moderate.
 A "$$$$" sign represents the highest price range level, indicating that the business is quite expensive.

-In the input json file, the *RestaurantsPriceRange2* field is used to for this purpose.
+In the input json file, the *RestaurantsPriceRange2* field is used for this purpose.
 The value of this field ranges from 1 to 4.
 With 1 being the least expensive and 4 being the most expensive.
 Therefore, for a business whose *RestaurantsPriceRange2* is 1, your program should print a "$" sign; for a business whose *RestaurantsPriceRange2* is 2, your program should print a "$$" sign; etc.

 In the case where the *RestaurantsPriceRange2* field does not exist, your program should not print any "$" sign; for your reference, the following is an example from Yelp in which no "$" sign is displayed.